Geffen Contemporary at MOCA

 What to see at MOCA Geffen

-As mentioned earlier, the center is devoted to young and emerging artists, as well as to cutting-edge trends in contemporary art, while the MOCA Grand in downtown L.A. focuses more on already established artists.
-Thanks to its sizeable spaces, the MOCA Geffen is ideal for large-scale sculptures and multi-media installations, and frequently accommodates site-specific and specially-commissioned artworks.
+As mentioned earlier, while the MOCA Grand in downtown L.A. focuses more on established artists, the MOCA Geffen is devoted to young and emerging artists, as well as to cutting-edge trends in contemporary art.
+Thanks to its sizeable spaces, the MOCA Geffen is ideal for large-scale sculptures and multi-media installations, and frequently accommodates site-specific installations and specially-commissioned artworks.

 Additional services and activities